 For Principal Residence Exemption, you will be overseen to not pay any capital gains on the sale of a primary residence.
 But to qualify, you will need to have lived in the primary residence every year you have owned it.

 Secondly, for capital gains deductions, you may be exempt from dispositions of small business corporation shares, or farm and fishing property.

 What to Do if You’re Inheriting a Home With A Mortgage?

 If an inherited house still has a mortgage, you may be required to pay off the mortgage with money from the trust.
 Additionally, it’s possible to repay the mortgage with the sale of the property itself, or you may be required to repay the mortgage for the remainder of the time the mortgage is still active.

 Most people tend to sell the home and repay the mortgage with the remainder of the money they received from the sale.
 This usually makes the process a lot easier and simpler, as it doesn’t entail the inherited party to stress or deal with the ongoing mortgage.

 Can Siblings Force the Sale of Inherited Property?

-If you want to become the sole owner of an inherited property, and a sibling wants to sell it, you may be able to buy out those who wish to sell the property.
-Depending on the appraisal of the property, and how many people are involved in the trust, you will purchase their share at the divided percentage of the appraisal value. ‘
+If you want to become the sole owner of inherited property and a sibling wants to sell it, you may be able to buy out those who wish to sell the property.
+Depending on the appraisal of the property and how many people are involved in the trust, you will purchase their share at the divided percentage of the appraisal value. ‘

 In case you do not have the capital to buy out a sibling, you may request a public buyer to help you buy out any remaining people.